 (3).
 If $Z$ is a space and $X$ is a $(k+1)$-ad, then the cartesian product $Z \times X$ is a $(k+1)$-ad in the evident way. \end{ex}

-A map of $(k+1)$-ads $X \to Y$ is is a continuous map of underlying spaces which restricts to maps $X_i \to Y_i$ for all $i$.
-We can topologize these as the subspace of all maps from $X$ to $Y$ in the compact-open topology.
+A map of $(k+1)$-ads $X \to Y$ is a continuous map of underlying spaces which restricts to maps $X_i \to Y_i$ for all $i$.
+We can topologize this as the subspace of the mapping space of all maps from $X$ to $Y$ in the compact-open topology.